 What is Seasoning?

-Seasoning a copper chef pan applies a thin layer of oil to the metal surface to close microscopic holes and prevent food from sticking.
+Seasoning a copper chef pan apply a thin layer of oil to the metal surface to close microscopic holes and prevent food from sticking.
 Herb prevents pitting and corrosion by filling the minute pores of the rough metal surface with carbonized oil.

 To increase the non-stick qualities of your copper chef pan, you must cover it with a stick-resistant coating.
 It also improves the life and efficiency of your copper chef pan by removing uneven patches on the metal surface.
 This easy-to-follow seasoning tutorial will teach you how to complete the exercise quickly, effortlessly, and effectively.